Looking for a cheap and easy way to build your personal brand online?

 Depending on your level of social media savvy, you may have already heard of Twitter chats.
-But chances are if you’re reading this, you’re a beginner looking to get a better understanding.
-This guide will outline everything you need to know about joining a Twitter chat.
+Regardless of your level of knowledge, this guide will outline everything you need to know about joining a Twitter chat.

 A Twitter chat is a public conversation hosted on, you guessed it, Twitter!